golioth/docs/docs/cloud/1-services/6-settings/1-settings-structure.md

 * integer
 * boolean

-:::caution
+:::caution Settings keys and data types cannot be changed after they are created.

-**Too much important to observe is once a setting is created, its name (or key) and data type cannot be changed in the future.
-They're immutable attributes.
-This was designed this way to avoid issues and inconsistences with firmwares after a setting is already being used.**
+The settings key and data type are immutable attributes.
+This is by design to avoid issues and inconsistences with device firmware after a setting is already being used.

 :::